stagfoo/amico/readme.md

 - sound management for videos in game
 - floating dashjs videos from youtube

+## peeps
+there are a few other project focused on random characters I think peep can also be similar to [Gridy](https://github.com/darosh/gridy-avatars or [Give me avatar](https://github.com/ClydeDz/give-me-an-avatar-npm)

 # Inspirations

 I saw a virtual summit this year and while it and i love animal crossing so i wanted to make a simple virtual space for everyone.